RealTimeLogic/BAS/README.md

 The following Mako Server specific macro enables loading [external Lua modules](https://makoserver.net/documentation/c-modules/).
 When not using a pre-built Mako Server and when using the source code you can instead choose to integrate additional [Lua bindings](https://realtimelogic.info/swig/) directly with your build.

 * USE_LUAINTF

-All porting layers, except POSIX and Windows, have the following pre-set:
+    * All porting layers, except POSIX and Windows, have the following pre-set:

 * LUA_NUMBER_INTEGER=1

-The above construction makes Lua use integer only and excludes floating point numbers.
+    * Makes Lua use integer only and excludes floating point numbers.
 To re-enable floating point, compile the code with:

 * LUA_NUMBER_INTEGER=0

-See inc/arch/XXX/luaconf.h for details.
+  * See inc/arch/XXX/luaconf.h for details.

+* NO_LDEBUG
+  * Exclude the Lua "debug" module

+* Mako Server Specifics:
+  * NO_SHARKTRUST
+    * Do no include tokengen.c; disable built-in SharkTrustX key

+* Xedge Specifics:
+  * NO_SHARKTRUST
+  * NO_ENCRYPTIONKEY
+    * Do not include NewEncryptionKey.h; disable soft TPM
+  * NO_XEDGE_AUX
+    * Do not call xedgeOpenAUX() (your own Lua bindings)

 # Porting Layers